Kautenja/playing-mario-with-deep-reinforcement-learning/README.md

 Nested overrides use `--section.field value` syntax.
 Bare positional `KEY=VALUE` overrides are intentionally rejected so experiment configuration is always explicit.

+## Action Abstractions

+Macro actions are disabled by default.
+Set `env.macro_actions: true` with a Joypad action set such as `complex` to expose named deterministic sequences of existing Joypad action indices to the policy.
+Native NES action mode (`env.action_set: nes`) remains available for 256-action experiments and is not combined with macro actions.

+The packaged `smb_ppo_macro_fast_dev` config uses the conservative macro set.
+It keeps every primitive Joypad action as a one-step macro, then adds named movement options: `run_right`, `short_jump`, `full_jump`, `run_jump`, `hold_left`, `crouch` when the selected Joypad set exposes down, and `wait`.
+Train, play, eval-matrix, and random payloads include the base action set, base action count, active macro set, active macro action count, and the resolved index/button sequence for each macro.

+Frame skip is applied inside each macro step.
+With `frame_skip: 4`, a macro sequence of eight Joypad indices can advance up to 32 emulator frames; if the underlying environment terminates or truncates early, the macro stops immediately and `frames_skipped` reports only the executed aggregate.
+Reward totals, unclipped/clipped reward diagnostics, and reward component sums are aggregated across the executed macro sequence using the same rules as the frame-skip wrapper.

 ## MacBook Trainability Gate